BEST DUMBBELL BACK EXERCISES

-These exercises will show you that just because we have limited equipment doesn’t mean we can’t effectively target the back.
+These dumbbell back moves will show you that just because we have limited equipment doesn’t mean we can’t effectively target the back muscles.

 We’ve got a lot of ground to cover, so let’s get started!

-When it comes to strength, the goal is always going to be progressive overload.
+When it comes to back strength, the goal is always going to be progressive overload.

 While there are some rowing based exercises that are done with dumbbells, I prefer to choose a more challenging exercise and add some weight to it.